spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/hiring/interviewing/index.html.md

 <details open="open">
 <summary markdown="span">Best practices</summary>

-- **We will make our best effort so that each candidate's full interview panel has at least one non-male GitLab team-member on it.**
-- **The following teams will _always_ have one non-male team member in the same department as the candidate on the interview panel.** We are working to make it so that every team practices our value of diversity, inclusion and belonging in their hiring practices.
-We are improving, but we aren't there yet.
-According to our value of iteration, we aren't waiting for a system to be in place for the entire company, but instead are practicing diversity, inclusion and belonging now by listing the teams that can currently commit to this practice.
-Hiring managers can make MRs to add their team to this list when they are able to meet this requirement.
-    - Accounting
-    - Business Operations
-    - Corporate Marketing
-    - Customer Support
-    - Demand Generation
-    - Development
-    - Field Marketing
-    - Finance
-    - Growth Marketing
-    - Marketing Operations
-    - People Operations
-    - Product Management
-    - Quality
-    - Talent Acquisition
-    - Revenue Marketing
-    - Sales Development
-    - UX

 -**We don't ask for your pronouns in the application form**.
 This information is "sensitive information" according to GDPR and other applicable privacy acts.
 We encourage our interviewers to utilize Zoom's Pronoun feature and you're welcome to disclose your pronouns in any way you feel comfortable doing so.

 </details>